 Then, on the morning of August 14, 2021, Peterson and his godmother were visiting friends when the ground began to tremble.
 He recalls the events vividly.
 “I went out to bring water for my godmother and her friends, to cook.
 When I was out, I bumped into a friend and that’s when the earth started shaking.
 It was scary,” Peterson recalls.

 The 7.2-magnitude earthquake rocked the southwestern departments of Sud, Grand’Anse and Nippes, killing over 2,200 people and injuring more than 12,700.
-The powerful quake collapsed homes, hospitals and schools, leaving communities in urgent need of assistance.
+Homes, hospitals and schools collapsed, leaving communities in urgent need of assistance.
 UNICEF estimates that some 1.2 million people, including 540,000 children, have been affected by the devastation.

 Peterson and his godmother were spared from physical injury, but their home was badly damaged.
 “We saw the damages when I returned,” Peterson explains.
 “Now I don’t have anything left because of what happened.
 My godmother takes care of two other kids too, and has difficulty buying our books, school bags and shoes.”